FirelyTeam/firely-docs/fhirnetapi/client/request-response.rst

 	var client = new FhirClient("http://vonk.fire.ly", FhirClientSettings.CreateDefault(), loggingHandler);

 This puts the AuthorizationMessageHandler inside the LoggingHandler, which is added to the client.
-Resulting in a that both handlers form a pipeline through which requests and responses will pass.
+Resulting in that both handlers form a pipeline through which requests and responses will pass.